LiteLDev/LegacyScriptEngine/docs/apis/GuiAPI/Form.md

     - callback : `Function`
       Function called after player clicks a button.
     - forUpdating : `Boolean`
-      Whether the form is sent for updating.
+      (Optional parameter) Whether the form is sent for updating.
+The default value is false, meaning it is not for form updating.
 - Return value: The ID of the sent form.
 - Return value type: `Integer`
     - If the return value is `Null`, it means the sending failed.